seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ANGELO**
 Condemn the fault and not the actor of it?
-Why, every fault’s condemn’d ere it be done:
+Why, every fault's condemn'd ere it be done:
 Mine were the very cipher of a function,
 To fine the faults whose fine stands in record,
 And let go by the actor.